-Receive up to $5 million in cover with TAL TPD Insurance
+Receive up to $5 million in cover for disabilities with TAL TPD Insurance

 TPD or Total Disability Insurance is an insurance policy which can pay a person a lump sum in the event of disability which will render him unable to work.
 It can be purchased as a separate cover from life insurance or linked to life insurance.
 Getting TPD covers you for any extra expenses your illness or disability would incur.
 These costs could include some or all of the following – medical expenses, rehabilitation programs, and equipment used for the rehabilitation of the person.
 Some policies even include payment for the care received by the disabled.

 TAL TPD cover will provide a lump-sum benefit payment up to $5 million if you are to suffer total disability and are unable to work again.
 The policy is packed with a range of additional options and in-built features so you can tailor it further to suit your needs.
 If your ready to receive a quote for cover, simply enter your details in the form below.

 |Inflation Protection Benefit|